Developing an OPS Application

 A[(0)*(imax+2)+i] = 0.0;

-This is a loop on the ottom boundary of the domain, which is at the −1 index for our dataset, therefore our iteration range will be over the entire domain, including halos in the X direction, and the bottom boundary in the Y direction.
+This is a loop on the bottom boundary of the domain, which is at the −1 index for our dataset, therefore our iteration range will be over the entire domain, including halos in the X direction, and the bottom boundary in the Y direction.
 The iteration range is given as beginning (inclusive) and end (exclusive) indices in the x, y, etc. directions.

 int bottom_range[] = {-1, imax+1, -1, 0};